Coco coir

 Care notes

-Frequently mixed with perlite (50/50 or 70/30) for hydroponic dutch-bucket systems to add drainage.
-Pure coir works well for hand-watered or drip-irrigated dutch buckets.
-Buy buffered coir (RHP-certified) or pre-rinse cheap coir with CalMag solution before planting.
+Frequently mixed with perlite (50/50 or 70/30) for hydroponic Dutch-bucket systems to add drainage.
+Pure coir works well for hand-watered or drip-irrigated Dutch buckets.
+Buy buffered coir (RHP-certified) or pre-rinse and calcium-buffer cheap coir before planting, since coir pith is naturally rich in potassium and sodium and can otherwise lock up calcium and magnesium.

 Crops that work in coco coir